 Welcome to Imago Studio.

-When I started work as an occupational therapist in the Iona Institute in Belgium in 1986, I worked with adults and young people with developmental delays and challenges.
-Working and living with those people gave me an opportunity to meet each one of those individuals as full human beings, while learning about the gifts and challenges they bring with them and has given me life-long friendships.
+When I started work as an occupational therapist at Iona Institute in Belgium in 1986, I worked with adults and young people with developmental delays and challenges.
+Working and living with them gave me 7 years of learning about the gifts and challenges they bring with them and has given me life-long friendships.

 My question of how sculpture could be therapeutic, started there, which led me to do the sculpture training at Emerson College in England from 1993 till 1996.
-That training gave me a real understanding of the language of form and the creative process.
+That training gave me a real understanding of the language of form and the power of the creative process.

 When I came to New Zealand in 1997, I worked for several years as an artist while raising my daughter.
 In 2005 I started the training to become an Extra Lesson Practitioner, which brought me back to a deeper understanding of child development, and how we can help children to reach their full potential, academically, socially and emotionally.

-What child development and sculpture have in common is that both are about taking hold of, inhabiting and transforming the three dimensional world.
+What child development and sculpture have in common is that both are about taking hold of, inhabiting and transforming our three dimensional body and world.

 You can contact me on: